 Through the CAPE tab in your ACE Portal account — upload a CSV of entry numbers, CBP validates each entry, and eligible entries are reliquidated with IEEPA duties removed.
 To be eligible, entries must have had IEEPA duties actually paid and carry an IEEPA-specific HTS Chapter 99 code.
 Only the IOR or the broker who originally filed the entry can submit.

 It depends on when your entries liquidated.
 For CAPE Phase 1, ACE accepts entries liquidated within the preceding 80 days — a rolling window.
 For entries liquidated more than 80 days ago, the protest path under 19 U.S.C. §1514 applies, with a 180-day deadline from liquidation.
 There is no extension mechanism for either path.
+Entries that have passed the 180-day protest window may still be within the 2-year Court of International Trade statute — that path requires legal counsel.
+RefundDesk identifies which zone applies to each entry in your triage view.

-CAPE covers entries that have not yet liquidated, plus entries that liquidated within the past 90 days.
-Protest covers entries that liquidated more than 90 days ago but within 180 days — after that, the window closes entirely.
+CAPE covers entries that have not yet liquidated, plus entries that liquidated within the past 80 days.
+Protest covers entries that liquidated more than 80 days ago but within 180 days — after that, the window closes entirely.
 A single client's entries may split across both paths.
 RefundDesk classifies each entry automatically so you can see which path applies.
 CAPE output is generated for filing.
 Protest-path entries are identified and flagged for your separate filing.

 No — RefundDesk prepares your filing documents.
 You review, attest, and file under your own license through ACE.
 Your license, your client relationship, and your filing responsibility remain entirely with you.